 - Avoid soft, sweet, sticky foods such as cake, candy, and dried fruit that clings to teeth and promotes tooth decay.

-- People who stay fit and healthy are 40% less likely to develop tooth-threatening gum infections that could lead to gum disease – just one more reason to exercise!
+- Another reason to exercise: People who stay fit and healthy are 40% less likely to develop tooth-threatening gum infections that could lead to gum disease.

 Call the Dentist Right Away

-- If your gums bleed during brushing and flossing
+- Your gums bleed during brushing and flossing

-- If your gums are red, swollen, or tender
+- You notice that your gums are red, swollen, or tender

-- If your gums have pulled away from your teeth
+- It appears that you gums have pulled away from your teeth

-- If you have pus between your teeth and gums
+- You see pus between your teeth and gums

-- If there is a change in the way your teeth fit together when you bite
+- There is a change in the way your teeth fit together when you bite

 Academy of General Dentistry.
 ABCs of oral health.